Home

 From Baltimore-Washington International Thurgood Marshall Airport (BWI), take the Super Shuttle or Amtrak train directly to Union Station in downtown Washington, D.C., then take the Metrorail Red Line from Union Station to the Metro Center Station and transfer to the Blue, Silver or Orange Lines to go to the Foggy Bottom-GWU Station.

-By MetroRail (Subway)
+By Metrorail (Subway)

 The Foggy Bottom-GWU Metrorail Station is located on campus.
 It offers access to Metrorail’s Blue, Orange and Silver lines.
 For more information on Metrorail, visit the Washington Metropolitan Area Transit Authority.